Prospective applicants are strongly encouraged to review the following

 - Explore gaps in current knowledge or expand on existing studies in meaningful ways

-- Demonstrate fresh thinking and/or innovative use of technology
+- Demonstrate fresh thinking and/or innovative use of technology, including Machine Learning

 - Explore diversity, equity and inclusion (DEI) or other important areas of health and/or social intersection